CSES-Open-Source/LowPriceCenter/README.md

 ## Help

-If you're having errors with committing, run `npm run lint-fix` (Linting is currently disabled, so this shouldn't be an issue)
+If you're having errors with committing, run `npm run lint-fix` (Linting is currently disabled, so this shouldn't be an issue).

 ## Authors